sfeister/sidekick-epics/README.md

 The architecture of this "sidekick" test system would go alongside a real laboratory system based in the same EPICS infrastructure.
 The "sidekick" system is based on Arduinos and Raspberry Pis, so as to be very approachable, rather than high-performance.
 Most importantly, this setup can be bought for under $300 and set up on an office desk.

 We think building small test setups in EPICS, could accelerate our scholarly progress, help us communicate our science, be a great opportunity for student involvement, and even be quite a bit of fun.
 We hope you enjoy and learn from getting your feet wet with this "sidekick" EPICS project.

+Created by Dr. Scott Feister and undergraduates Keily Valdez-Sereno and Emiko Ito, of California State University Channel Islands, and in collaboration with researchers in the Cognitive Simulation Team at Lawrence Livermore National Laboratory.